danialeyz/danialeyz/README.md

 -------------------
 HI my name is danial , I currently live in iran,tehran.
-I made this account recently and im trying to share my mini project or full project publicly in thisb account to show my skills and for sure helping other developers.
+I made this account recently and im trying to share my mini projects or full projects publicly in this account to show my skills and for sure helping other developers ;)
 ----------

 You can contact me via email : danialeyvaziiii@gmail.com